 - Reorganization and resolution: a child begins to accept the loss and assimilate it into his or her life.

 What is “Normal” for a Child in the Aftermath of a Loved One’s Suicide?

 Although the word “normal” is bandied about when it comes to the suicide grief process for children and teens, the reality is that there exists no “normal” when a child loses a loved one to suicide.

 With that clearly noted, there exists a set of emotions that children and teens are likely to experience in varying degrees and combinations as the grief the suicide of a family member.
 These are:

 Relief can be a particularly difficult emotion to address in a child following the suicide of a loved one.
 If a family member’s suicide was preceded by a mental health or substance abuse issue, life in the household may have been chaotic and unpleasant.
 Letting a child know that feeling relief that this is no longer the state of affairs in the household is an acceptable, fair, and understandable response is acceptable.

 What Additional Relationship-Specific Issues May Arise?

 There are three types of relationships in which specific issues arise in the aftermath of a suicide.
-The first of this involves the suicide of a parent.
+The first of these involves the suicide of a parent.
 When a parent commits suicide, a child will experience the emotions set forth previously, and in a profound way.
 In addition, a younger child is likely to face concerns over who will take care of him or her.
-A child is also likely to worry what will happen to them if a surviving parent dies.
+A child is also likely to worry about what will happen to them if a surviving parent dies.
 A child may also be concerned about whether or not he or she will die by way of suicide.

 Another situation in which relationship-specific issues arise involves the suicide of a person with whom the child had a conflict-ridden relationship.
 In that situation, a child can face complicated emotions, including feeling heartbroken that the less than ideal relationship will now never be repaired.